I’m reading a book about Steve Jobs now. It’s interesting.

 I saw a commercial for the new Tesla truck today, it looks cool.

 I hope they find a cure for cancer in my lifetime.

-The company discovered the cure for baldness they can make billions of dollars.
+The company that discovers the cure for baldness can make billions of dollars.

 a demand for/a need for

 There has been a demand/need for masks since the pandemic started.
 Manufacturers are struggling to make enough.